d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 ### Using a Multi-GPU Training Model

-We train the ResNet-18 model described in :numref:`chapter_resnet` on the CIFAR-10 data set.
-We will also apply the methods described in :numref:`chapter_multi_gpu_gluon` and use a multi-GPU training model.
+We train the ResNet-18 model described in :numref:`sec_resnet` on the CIFAR-10 data set.
+We will also apply the methods described in :numref:`sec_multi_gpu_gluon` and use a multi-GPU training model.

 Next, we define the training function to train and evaluate the model using multiple GPUs.